Subscribe to updates

 Plans to Develop an Expanded Reablement Offer and Approach

-The committee will consider proposals to expand Bexley's Reablement offer, aiming to increase access, particularly in community, mental health, and transition pathways.
-Reablement is described as a short-term, intensive, and person-centred intervention designed to help residents regain independence after illness, injury, or hospital discharge.
-The current service delivered 1,743 episodes in 2024/25, with nearly 70% of completers requiring no ongoing care.
+This report outlined proposals to expand Bexley's Reablement offer, detailing what would change, why expansion is required, and how it would be delivered.
+Reablement is described as a short-term, intensive, and person-centred intervention designed to help residents regain independence following illness, injury, or hospital discharge.
+The current Bexley service works in partnership with commissioned providers and an integrated Reablement Team.
+In 2024/25, the service delivered 1,743 episodes, with nearly 70% of those completing Reablement requiring no ongoing care.
 The proposed expansion aims to increase activity to approximately 2,000 episodes per annum, with a greater proportion of referrals from community and front-door pathways to prevent escalation into long-term care and reduce avoidable hospital admissions.
-A new pathway for young people transitioning to adult services (Preparing for Adulthood) and a more structured Mental Health Reablement pathway are also planned.
-The expansion requires an increase in workforce capacity, with an establishment of 27 full-time equivalent posts proposed, costing £321k.
-This investment is presented as an invest-to-save
+A new Preparing for Adulthood

 Work Programme